Agent-EAjks-AI/github-mcp-server/README.md

 - Automating GitHub workflows and processes.
 - Extracting and analyzing data from GitHub repositories.
-- Building AI powered tools and applications that interact with GitHub's ecosystem.
+- Building AI powered tools and applications that interact with GitHub's ecosystem..

 ---